MuertoGB/MacEfiToolkit/MANUAL.md

   <img src="files/manual/hwc.png">
 </kbd>

-The Hardware Configuration Code is stored in the Fsys store and is derived from the System Serial Number (SSN).
+The Hardware Configuration Code (HWC) is located in the Fsys store and is derived from the System Serial Number (SSN).
 If the Serial Number is 11 characters long, the HWC will be 3 characters.
 If the Serial Number is 12 characters long, the HWC will be 4 characters.

 ---